Avernum: Avernum

 Avernum, the first game of the Avernum series, features a party of characters thrown from the surface world into the subterranean Avernum.
 Once here, the player discovers a culture that has formed from the outcasts of the Empire above: a culture beset by constant warfare and monsters galore.
 In Avernum, adventurers meet with many who wish to get revenge on the Empire for the wrongs it has done to the Avernites.

 Besides countless side quests along the way, the game offers three primary quests: killing the demon Grah-Hoth, discovering a route back to the surface, and assassinating Emperor Hawthorne of the surface world.

-The game was re-released as Avernum: Escape from the Pit in December 2011 for OS X and April 2012 for iOS and Windows.
-This re-released version is the second remake of Escape from the Pit and uses a new game engine.
+The game was remade as Avernum: Escape from the Pit in December 2011 for OS X and April 2012 for iOS and Windows.
+This remade version is the second remake of Escape from the Pit and uses a new game engine.

 Avernum 2

 Avernum 2 takes place five years after the events in the original Avernum.
 Upon assassination of Emperor Hawthorne, the Empire of the surface recognizes the threat the Avernites pose and begins sending huge military forces down to Avernum.
 To make matters worse, unknown barriers of energy are sprouting up around the Avernum, which divides Avernum's forces, making them weaker.

 The player controls a party of characters that meets one of the Vahnatai creatures responsible for the barriers in Avernum, and travels to meet with their leaders to negotiate.
 The party finds out that the reason of the hostility is the theft of the crystal souls by the Empire.
 The party retrieves the crystal souls, and in turn the Vahnatai join the Avernites in opposition against the Empire.
 With their support, the Avernites turn the tables on the Empire and successfully repel the invasion.

-Starting Avernum 2 player may choose to have Nephilim and Slithzerikai characters in the party, in contrast to the original Avernum that allowed only human characters.
+Starting in Avernum 2, the player may choose to have Nephilim and Slithzerikai characters in the party, in contrast to the original Avernum that allowed only human characters.

+The game was remade as Avernum 2: Crystal Souls in 2015 for Windows, OS X, and iOS.
+This remade version is the second remake of Crystal Souls and uses a new game engine.